Best phone carriers of 2024

 Reasons to avoid

-Though it's one of the Big Three carriers, it's somewhat easy to overlook AT&T, given the size of Verizon's network and the headline-grabbing announcements that come out of T-Mobile.
-But dig beneath the surface, and there's a lot more to this phone carrier.
+AT&T may be one of the Big Three carriers, but it's somewhat easy to overlook this wireless provider, given the size of Verizon's network and the headline-grabbing announcements that come out of T-Mobile.
+Dig beneath the surface, though, and there's a lot more to AT&T than meets the eye.

 Take AT&T's plans, which seem somewhat pricey if you focus on the $86/month Unlimited Premium option.
 That particular plan has no cap on data consumption, and you can use talk, text and data for free when traveling in 20 Latin American countries.
 The $76/month Unlimited Extra and $66/month Unlimited Starter plan round out the main offerings, with fewer perks than what Premium users enjoy.

 But if you just need one line of data, it's hard to beat the $51/month Value Plus plan.
 It's free of perks beyond 5G access and the ability to use your plan in Mexico and Canada, but you get unlimited data and 5G coverage for much less than AT&T's other offerings.
-(You can't add extra lines of Value Plus, though, so families need to look elsewhere.)
+(Previously, you couldn't add multiple lines of Value Plus at a discount, but now AT&T's website indicates that discounts apply once you add a third line of data.)

 AT&T also has some pretty attractive prepaid options, including a deal that gives you unlimited data, with a sizable 16GB cap until your speeds are slowed.
-To get this play, you have to pay $300 upfront, but that works out to a rate of $25/month — not bad for that much data.
+To get this plan, you have to pay $300 upfront, but that works out to a rate of $25/month — not bad for that much data.
+If you don't want to pay upfront, there is a $45/month unlimited data option for prepaid users with a 30GB cap on high speed data.

 It should be said that AT&T typically fares well in performance testing.
-Rootmetrics' rankings for the second half of 2023 give AT&T joint possession of the best overall network title.
-That same report also says AT&T offers the fastest coverage overall.
-In addition to low-band 5G spectrum covering 290 million people, 200 million people now have access to AT&T's faster mid-band 5G coverage.
+Rootmetrics' rankings for the first half of 2024 put AT&T in first place for fastest coverage and highest call quality.
+That said, AT&T did slip to second overall in the rankings after sharing first place with Verizon for the latter half of 2023.
+In addition to low-band 5G spectrum covering 295 million people, 230 million people now have access to AT&T's faster mid-band 5G coverage.

 Best carrier for travelers